 Cambodia has seen a long phase of destruction and war, which heavily impacted the social and economic balance of the country.
-There still remains the effects from the past, daunting the weaker section of the society as people suffer from poverty and problems such as domestic violence, lack of human rights and proper education, environmental degradation, poor healthcare and several other issues.
+There still remains the effects from the past, daunting the weaker section of the society as people suffer from poverty and problems such as domestic violence, lack of human rights and proper education, environmental degradation, poor healthcare, and several other issues.
 Volunteering Solutions, in association with local NGOs in the city of Phnom Penh, aims to help the weaker sections of the society by providing them scopes to earn their livelihood and have a better life.

 Volunteers joining the NGO Support Program in Cambodia can commit their time for these people and provide the necessary support required, matching their skills, qualifications, and interests.
 For example, A waiter or a hairdresser will be able to support at a vocational training center.
-Someone who has worked in the area of tourism will support an ecological tourism project to develop their structure.
+Someone who has worked in the area of tourism will support an ecological tourism project to develop its structure.
 A lawyer may support a Human Rights Organization with the development or get involved in programs (such as creating awareness).
 Someone who has studied art or music will focus on imparting these skills to women or children who are supported by local organizations working in this area.
 A finance professional or student can volunteer for a Microfinance Project, so on and so forth.

 Note: Volunteers joining the NGO Support Project in Cambodia will have to devote a minimum of 5 weeks for the program.